3F/hMSBuild/Readme.md

 .\tests
 ```

-We're waiting for your amazing contributions!
+We're waiting for your awesome contributions!